Shows sustainability

 We ask exhibitors at application stage where their plants are sourced, what materials they’re using and whether their garden will live on.
 Their environmental credentials are extremely important and if we have concerns we would decline their application.

-From 2023, we are introducing robust criteria for garden applications to ensure they are making every effort they can to create sustainable designs and if needed, we will offer guidance to applicants on cost neutral solutions.
+From 2023, we introduced robust criteria for garden applications to ensure they are making every effort they can to create sustainable designs and if needed, we will offer guidance to applicants on cost neutral solutions.
+All RHS Chelsea Gardens have gone through the new Green Garden Audit, which has helped further identify the carbon footprint of the garden, and also encouraged designers and contractors to redesign and plan elements to lessen the impact their gardens have on the environment.

-We restrict the use of certain materials by contractors and exhibitors such as floral foam, and from this year plastic and artificial grass and flowers are banned entirely.
+We restrict the use of certain materials by contractors and exhibitors such as floral foam.
+Plastic and artificial grass and flowers are banned entirely.

 Peat